NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/api/submission/metadata/index.md

 | Requirement | MUST                                                                                                                        |
 | Cardinality | 1..n                                                                                                                        |

-**Guidelines for Use:**
+**Guidelines for use:**

 The identifier type MUST be defined.
-The use of the type attribute should be meaningful to the submitter, reflect the metadata catalog or system, and be applied consistently (using a standardized format).
+The use of the `type attribute should be meaningful to the designated community, reflect the metadata catalog or system, and be applied consistently (using a standardized format).

 Examples of identifier types may include URN, PID, URI to a record in a catalog or metadata system, document ID, issue ID, copy number, ISBN, ISSN, ISMN, ISNI, DOI, record label, etc.